 Workshops are sessions in the IGF annual meeting on a specific Internet governance-related topic or question.
 Every year MAG members, based on community input, identify a set of specific Internet governance-related topics for the annual programme.
 Internet governance is defined as "the development and application by Governments, the private sector and civil society, in their respective roles, of shared principles, norms, rules, decision making procedures, and programmes that shape the evolution and use of the Internet."
 Workshops should offer expertise or insight on the topics identified by the MAG, respond to relevant policy questions, and generate discussion among participants.

-What are the IGF themes in 2022?
+What are the IGF 2024 overarching theme and sub-themes?